ruturajvy/DevOps/README.md

  baker ssh
  ```
 And do the following:
-Make a AWS configuration file to store your AWS credentials

  #### AWS credential configuration
  You need to set up your AWS security credentials before you are able
  to connect to AWS.
 You can do this by creating a file named "credentials" at ~/.aws/